 Virtual Field Trips

-We are currently booking Virtual Field Trips Monday through Friday between 10:00am and 4:00pm EDT through the month of November by appointment only.
+We are currently booking Virtual Field Trips Monday through Friday between 10:00am and 4:00pm EDT through December 18th by appointment only.

 To book, please send an email to [email protected] and let us know which field trip you are interested in booking, the number of students, and your preferred day and time of the field trip.
 We will do our best to accommodate your request.
 Please note that due to demand and staff availability, there is currently a 5 student minimum to book.

 The Second Wave of Feminism: The Lavender Menace

 In 1949, French feminist author Simone de Beauvoir published The Second Sex, a foundational book that set the tone for the next surge of 20th-century women's activism.
 Betty Friedan followed this effort in 1963 with the publication of her seminal work, The Feminine Mystique, a work that is often associated with helping to ignite the second feminist wave in the United States.
 Using these two texts as a foundation, this program explores the Lesbian Feminist Movement and provides an overview of the Radicalesbians, an organization of feminist lesbians that formed in the wake of the National Organization of Women's (NOW) exclusion of lesbian participation at the Second Congress to Unite Women.
 The Lavender Menace protest at the 1970 NOW Conference had myriad effects on the feminist movement, which can still be felt today.
 This program is most appropriate for high school and undergraduate audiences.